emsesp/EMS-ESP32/README.md

 - Add the ESP8266 boards (from Preferences add Additional Board URL `http://arduino.esp8266.com/stable/package_esp8266com_index.json`)
 - Go to Boards Manager and install ESP8266 2.4.x platform
 - Select your ESP8266 from Tools->Boards and the correct port with Tools->Port
 - From the Library Manager install the needed libraries from platformio.ini.
-Note make sure you pick ArduinoJson v5 and not v6.
+Note make sure you pick ArduinoJson v5 (5.13.4 and above) and not v6.
 See https://arduinojson.org/v5/doc/
 - Put all the files in a single sketch folder
 - cross your fingers and hit CTRL-R to compile